hgkimdev/hgkimdev/README.md

 ## 🧑‍💻 About Me

 👋 Hi, I'm Hyeong Geun.
-I'm a solo developer who takes ideas from zero to launch — design, code, and ship, all on my own.<br>
+I'm an indie hacker and product engineer building products from idea to launch.
-I build web-first, get it in front of real users early, and keep what works.
+I build, ship, and iterate based on real world feedback.

 ---